MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How input parameters are estimated</b> </summary>litterature and data-driven</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>Gives the optimal trajectory of lockdown level that must be adopted to minimize the economic loss.
-Demands some economic parameters as the value of life.</details>
+Demands some economic parameters as the value of life.</details></br>

-##Susceptible-Infected-Recovered (SIR) Dynamics of COVID-19 and Economic Impact
+## Susceptible-Infected-Recovered (SIR) Dynamics of COVID-19 and Economic Impact
 ### General information
 **Authors** : Alexis Akira Toda</br>
 **Publication date** : 03/27</br>